 Senior Research Fellow

-Mark is a social care and social work researcher with a background in economics, and has a particular interest in the community support of older people with dementia and mental health needs.
+I am a social care and social work researcher with a background in economics, and a particular interest in the community support of older people with dementia and mental health needs.
 My work is around three key research interests:

 (1) How ideas behind person-centred care can be used to drive quality improvements in community support for older people;